|

 It likes the edges of ponds, lakes, and rivers, but I've

 seen it growing in drier soil as well.
-The leaves are
+This is

 similar to Cattail or Iris leaves, being sword shaped, and